-For the exact count of the number of lattice paths contained in $\lambda / \mu$, there is an elegant determinantal formula that can be deduced from the Lindstr\"{o}m-Gessel-Viennot lemma, see \cite[Theorem 10.7.1]{Krattenthaler2015} and \cite[Eq.
-(6)]{StanleyPitman2002} for example.
+In particular, when $\lambda$ is the staircase $(n,n-1,\dotsc,1)$, we obtain the bijection that yields the formula in Example~\ref{eg:Narayana_poly}.
+This connection facilitates an exact count of the number of non-nesting rook placements contained in $\lambda / \mu$ via the Lindstr\"{o}m--Gessel--Viennot lemma; see~\cite[Theorem 10.7.1]{Krattenthaler2015} and \cite[Eq.
+(6)]{StanleyPitman2002}, for example.

-Observe that the bijection in Proposition~\ref{lem:setBijectionPathRook} is not a matroid isomorphism in general, since the outer corners--to--rooks bijection described above was not shown have been induced by a bijection between the groundsets of the matroids.
+The bijection in Proposition~\ref{lem:setBijectionPathRook} is not a matroid isomorphism in general.
 The goal for the remainder of this subsection is to characterize when $\rookMat_{\lambda / \mu}$ and $\pathMat_{\lambda / \mu}$ are isomorphic.
 As we noted in Section~\ref{subsection:structural_results}, the obstruction to this isomorphism comes from the skew shape $332/1$ where the lattice path matroid structure and rook matroid structure are not isomorphic.
-The more surprising fact is that this is the only obstruction for a rook matroid to be a lattice path matroid.
+The more surprising fact is that this is the only obstruction for a rook matroid to be isomorphic to a lattice path matroid.

-The next sequence of results develops the tools needed to define this matroid isomorphism, using the combinatorics of skew shapes.
+The next sequence of results develops the tools needed to define this matroid isomorphism using the combinatorics of skew shapes.
 The first notion involves dividing up the skew shape into rectangles.

 \begin{definition} The \defin{rectangular decomposition} of a skew shape $\lambda / \mu$ is the collection of rectangles partitioning the skew shape, each of which is formed by grouping together columns that share the same set of row indices. \end{definition}